 I Failed God and God Failed Me: A Big Secret In Christianity

 God and I have walked through so many seasons in this life.
-As a child, I was raised without God’s influence, unwanted, and left to figure out life alone.
-Then we met Jesus and the Church talked about all the wonderful things about God and Christianity and the Christian life.
+As a child, I was raised without God’s influence… unwanted, and left to figure out life alone.
+Then we met Jesus and the church talked about all the wonderful things about God, Christianity, and the Christian life.

 Blessed, healthy, and prosperous were the words I understood should describe our lives with this new faith in God.
-And anything less than the fullest measure of those was a result of sin in our lives or a lack of faith.
+Anything less than the fullest measure of those was a result of sin in our lives or a lack of faith.

 Asking Questions Is Not Sinful or Faithless